cmu-delphi/www-main/content/about/_index.md

 In reverse chronological order.

 - **April 2020.** We began supporting and advising the U.S. CDC in their community-driven COVID-19 forecasting effort.
 This work (collaborative with the [Reich Lab](https://reichlab.io) at UMass) includes:
-    * Creating and evaluating an ensemble forecast from the 70+ forecasts in the [COVID-19 Forecast Hub](https://covid19forecasthub.org), which serves as the basis of the [CDC's official COVID-19 forecast communications](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html).
+    * Creating and evaluating an ensemble forecast from the 70+ forecasts in the [COVID-19 Forecast Hub](https://covid19forecasthub.org), which serves as the basis of the [CDC's official communications](https://www.cdc.gov/coronavirus/2019-ncov/covid-data/forecasting-us.html) on COVID-19 forecasting.
     * Creating a [forecast evaluation dashboard](https://delphi.cmu.edu/forecast-eval/), which provides an interactive analysis of the performance of Hub forecasters.

 - **March 2020.** We launched [COVIDcast]({{< relref "covidcast" >}}), the nation's largest public repository of diverse, real-time indicators of COVID-19 activity.